 The Immunization Program also offers adult vaccines.
-We participate in the Michigan Adult Vaccine Program (MI-AVP), which provides free vaccines to uninsured adults who meet certain qualifications.
+We participate in the Michigan Adult Vaccine Program (MI-AVP), which provides vaccines to uninsured adults who meet certain qualifications.
 We are also a part of the High Risk Hepatitis A & B Program.
 This program offers Hepatitis A and Hepatitis B vaccination to high risk adults, regardless of insurance status.
 Vaccines are also available for insured adults.

 - Learn more about the Michigan Adult Vaccine Program.

 - Learn more about the Hepatitis A Vaccine Program.